The geometric distance and binary orbit of PSR B1259-63: Results and analysis

 \subsubsection{A geometric distance to \psrb}

-As shown in Fig.~\ref{fig:parallax}, we achieved good sampling of the parallax extrema in both R.A.\ and Dec., allowing us to constrain the parallax to $0.387^{+0.047}_{-0.049}$\,mas, placing the source at a distance of $2.59^{+0.37}_{-0.28}$\,kpc.
+As shown in Fig.~\ref{fig:parallax}, we achieved good sampling of the parallax extrema in both R.A.\ and Dec., allowing us to constrain the parallax to $0.38\pm0.05$\,mas, placing the source at a direct inversion distance of $2.6^{+0.4}_{-0.3}$\,kpc.
 However, we reiterate that the distance is degenerate with the inclination angle of the orbit, as described in Section~\ref{sec:mcmc}.

-As originally noted by \citet{Lutz73}, the conversion of a measured parallax to a distance should account for prior information on the likelihood of measuring that parallax given knowledge of the source population.
-For instance, in an isotropically-distributed population, the larger volume probed at higher distances gives more potential sources. \citet{Verbiest10} analysed this bias specifically for the radio pulsar population, taking into knowledge of the pulsar spatial distribution in the Galaxy (for this volumetric correction) and the pulsar luminosity function (a luminosity correction).
-Application of this formalism\footnote{http://psrpop.phys.wvu.edu/LKbias/} to correct our result for the Lutz-Kelker bias yields a distance of $2.70^{+0.41}_{-0.31}$\,kpc (corresponding to a `de-biased' parallax, which would be used in e.g., pulsar timing, of $0.371\pm0.049$\,mas).
+As originally noted by \citet{Lutz73}, there is a systematic bias in measured trigonometric parallaxes such that for an isotropically-distributed population the measured values tend to be overestimated, owing to the larger volume probed at higher distances.
+In converting a measured parallax to a distance, it is therefore necessary to account for prior information on the likelihood of measuring that parallax given knowledge of the source population. \citet*{Verbiest10} analysed this bias specifically for the radio pulsar population, taking into account knowledge of the pulsar spatial distribution in the Galaxy (for this volumetric correction) and the pulsar luminosity function (a luminosity correction).
+Their approach was updated by \citet{Verbiest12}, who determined analytical expressions for the probability density functions of both the true parallax and the true distance of a pulsar, given its measured parallax, flux density, Galactic position, and any existing H{\sc i} distance constraints.
+However, owing to a slight error in their formulae, we therefore use the corrected formalism of \citet{Igoshev16} to determine the probability density function for the true distance to \psrb.

+We assume as priors a lognormal pulsar luminosity function with mean $\log_{10} L=-1.1$ and standard deviation $\sigma_{\log_{10} L}=0.9$ \citep{Faucher-Giguere06}, and the Galactocentric pulsar distribution of \citet{Verbiest12}.
+Using a 1.4-GHz pulsed flux density of 4.2\,mJy \citep[the weighted mean of the measurements tabulated by][]{Johnston05}, and our measured parallax of $0.38\pm0.05$\,mas, we derive the probability density function for the distance to the \psrb/LS\,2883 system shown in Fig.~\ref{fig:distance_pdf}.
+This gives a most probable distance of $2.6^{+0.4}_{-0.3}$\,kpc, with the 68 per cent confidence interval calculated following the procedure outlined by \citet{Igoshev16}.
 We use this value and uncertainty as our best estimate of the distance for the remainder of this paper.